-Since 2008, when SAS broke the solar energy 1 megawatt barrier for the Southeast US, the capacity of solar installations in North Carolina has grown to 953 MW, ranking fourth nationally in 2014.
+Since 2008, when SAS broke the solar energy 1 megawatt barrier for the Southeast US, the capacity of solar installations in North Carolina has grown to 1,134 MW - ranking No. 2 nationally.
 SAS proved solar was viable, and the community responded.